Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

 For queries that are less common or rely on very recent knowledge — for example “Jensen Huang” — the datastore may only contain a handful of truly relevant passages, due to its frozen state.
 In these situations, **Exact Search** performs well because it ranks those relevant results to the top.
 In contrast, **Diverse Search** doesn’t necessarily improve performance since it risks surfacing less accurate results.

-During search, **DS Serve** initially fetches a very large pool of candidates, and then easily finds top results among them.
+During search, **DS Serve** initially oversamples a pool of candidates, and then easily finds top results among them.
 On the very rare occasion that retrieval fails, an alert message pops up to give improvement suggestions.

 <p align="left"><i>Figure 3: Example failure mode and user guidance.</i></p>